International Trade Law

 Today, more than two-thirds of all transnational trade is conducted by multinational corporations; at the same time, well over 90% of Australia's import and export trade in goods takes place by sea.
 International Trade Law and Maritime Law are central to managing this trade.
 This course will focus on these two complementary areas of law, blending a combination of: substantive areas of the law (ranging from World Trade Organization rules to maritime liabilities); procedural mechanisms for dispute resolution; and jurisdictional issues.
 Furthermore, both International Trade Law and Maritime Law are just as important locally for linking Australia to the global market as they are on an international scale for connecting nation-states large and small, far and wide.
 Because many aspects of both bodies of law are also consistent globally, the material covered by this course is relevant for students interested in engaging with commerce within Australia as well as those planning to practice law internationally.

 This Course was last offered in Semester 2 - 2015.

-1. A thorough and contextual knowledge of the legal framework for maritime and international trade law, in the areas covered during the course.
+1. Demonstrate a thorough and contextual knowledge of the legal framework for international trade law and maritime law, in the areas covered during the course.

-2. The capacity to identify relevant issues in maritime and international trade law, and apply legal doctrine to solve related problems.
+2. Identify relevant issues in international trade law and maritime law, and apply legal doctrine to solve related problems.

-3. A critical perspective on relationships between on the one hand maritime and international trade law and on the other broader social, political, and economic issues inherent in globalisation.
+3. Critically analyse relationships between on the one hand international trade law and maritime law, and on the other hand broader social, political, and economic issues inherent in globalisation.

-4. An analytic framework for understanding the impact of global value chains on issues of maritime and international trade law.
+4. Create an analytic framework for understanding the impact of global value chains on issues of international trade law and maritime law.

-6. The capacity to prepare and present cogent arguments, orally and in writing, and make productive contributions to class debate and discussion.
+6. Prepare and present cogent arguments, orally and in writing, and make productive contributions to class debate and discussion.

-Week 2: Historical sources of maritime and admiralty law;
+Week 1: Introduction/Globalisation; historical sources of maritime and admiralty law

 Week 3: Maritime law: the Australian framework